BlauGroup/RNMC/GMC.md

 Sqlite is used for input, output, and checkpointing.
 Before running `GMC`, two necessary .sqlite files must be generated - The Reaction Network Database and State Database.
 An example of Python code used to generate these files is available in the <a href="{{ site.github.repository_url }}"> examples directory </a>.
 Below is an outline of each .sqlite file and its necessary tables. **Each .sqlite file must follow this format exactly**.

 ### The Reaction Network Database
-There are two tables in the lattice reaction network database both of which **must be created and filled in by the user**:
+There are two tables in the reaction network database both of which **must be created and filled in by the user**:
 - <span style="color:#0066CC"> metadata </span> : this table consists of one line for the total number of species and reactions in the simulation.
 <br>
 <br>